ProjectPyatt/320-final/src/Updated README.md

-Dungeon Ascend Generator — Project Plan (CS 320) Overview
+# Dungeon Ascend Generator — Project Plan (CS 320)

+## Overview
 This project implements a procedural dungeon generator that produces randomized ASCII dungeon floors using rooms, corridors, biomes, enemies, and resources.
 A BFS-based validator evaluates each floor for connectivity, reachability, and resource accessibility.

-An ADK agent, EIDOLON-7, provides natural language access to the generator and can answer questions about dungeon structure, biomes, enemies, and floor progression.
+An ADK agent, **EIDOLON-7**, provides natural language access to the generator and can answer questions about dungeon structure, biomes, enemies, and floor progression.

-This document describes the current status of the project and the plan for completing the ADK integration.
+EIDOLON-7 will also support ADK issue monitoring for automated project status updates.

+---

-Current Progress (Checkpoint 1 Complete)
+## Current Progress (Checkpoint 1 Complete)

-Dungeon Generation
+### Dungeon Generation

-Grid-based floor creation

-Room and corridor placement
+- Grid-based room and corridor creation

-Biome selection
+- Biome selection

-Resource placement

-Enemy placement
+- Enemy and resource placement

-Configurable height/width
+- Configurable height/width

-ASCII renderer
+- ASCII rendering
+- Floor parameter loading

-AI Validation
+### AI Validation
 Implemented using classical search (BFS):

-Room connectivity
+- Room connectivity

-Reachable tile count
+- Reachability of all walkable tiles

-Resource accessibility
+- Resource accessibility
+- Valid/invalid floor classification

-Pathability evaluation
+- Pathability analysis

-Basic “valid / invalid floor” logic

-Data Files
+### Data Files

-biomes.json

-enemies.json

-resources.json
+- `biomes.json`
+- `enemies.json`
+- `resources.json`

-CLI Arguments
+### CLI Arguments

---floor

---validate

---animate

---speed

---width / --height

---biome
+- `--floor`
+- `--validate`
+- `--animate`
+- `--speed`
+- `--width`, `--height`
+- `--biome`

-The generator, renderer, and validator are all functional.
+The generator, renderer, and validator are all working.

+---

-Next Steps (Checkpoint 2)
+## Next Steps (Checkpoint 2)

-1. Dungeon Quality Metrics
+### 1. Dungeon Quality Metrics

-Add a structured evaluation layer that produces:
+Add a structured evaluation layer with:

-Pathability Percentage

-Resource Accessibility Percentage

-Connected Rooms Count

-Total Walkable Tiles
+- **Pathability Percentage**
+- **Resource Accessibility Percentage**
+- **Connected Rooms Count**
+- **Total Walkable Tiles**

-Dungeon Quality Score (DQS)
+- **Dungeon Quality Score (DQS)**

-These metrics will be returned to the user and used by the ADK agent.

-Example:
+Example output:
 Pathability: 92.4%
 Resources Accessible: 100%
 Connected Rooms: 6 / 6
 DQS: 0.91 (Good)

-2. ADK Natural Language Services (EIDOLON-7)

-EIDOLON-7 will provide two services:

-A. Dungeon Knowledge Service

-Users can ask:

-“Explain the Snow biome.”

-“What enemies can spawn in the Vampire biome?”

-“What happens on Floor 33?”

-“List the resources available in the Swamp biome.”

-“How does difficulty scale?”

-EIDOLON-7 responds using the existing JSON data.

-B. Dungeon Generation Service

-Users can request:

-“Generate Floor 12.”

-“Make a dungeon in the Rocky biome.”

-“Show me a small dungeon.”

-“Evaluate this dungeon.”

-The service will return:

-ASCII dungeon

-Pathability %

-Resource accessibility %

-Biome information

-Optional narrative description

-This fulfills the ADK natural language requirement.

-Required ADK Feature: GitHub Issue Monitor

-EIDOLON-7 will also:

-Monitor the shared hw9-issues repository

-Only respond to issues explicitly addressed to it

-Analyze this project’s repository (not the issue repo)

-Produce status updates including:

-Implemented features

-Remaining tasks

-Known issues

-Current generator status

-Validation summary
+These metrics will be returned by the generator and referenced by the ADK agent.

+---

+### 2. ADK Natural Language Services (EIDOLON-7)

+EIDOLON-7 will implement two ADK services:

+#### A. Dungeon Knowledge Service
+Users will be able to ask questions such as:

+- "Explain the Snow biome."
+- "What enemies spawn in the Vampire biome?"
+- "What resources appear in Swamp floors?"
+- "What happens on Floor 33?"
+- "How does difficulty scale?"

+The agent responds using the JSON data and the floor progression logic.

+---

+#### B. Dungeon Generation Service
+Users will request dungeon creation via natural language:

+- "Generate Floor 12."
+- "Create a Rocky biome dungeon."
+- "Show me a small dungeon."
+- "Evaluate this dungeon."

+Responses will include:
+- ASCII dungeon
+- Pathability metrics
+- Resource accessibility
+- Biome summary
+- Optional narrative description

+This satisfies the ADK natural language service requirement.

+---

+## Required ADK Feature: GitHub Issue Monitor

+EIDOLON-7 will implement the required ADK GitHub Issue Service:

+- Monitors the shared `hw9-issues` repository
+- Responds only to issues explicitly addressed to **EIDOLON-7**
+- Analyzes *this project’s* repository for:
+  - completed features
+  - remaining tasks
+  - known issues
+  - generator health
+  - current validation metrics

 This fulfills ADK Requirement #1.

+---

-How AI Is Used
+## How AI Is Used

-This project does not use neural networks or model training.
+This project does **not** require training a model or using neural networks.

-The AI components are:
+AI components include:

-Classical Search (BFS)
+### Classical Search (BFS)
 Used to validate:

-Dungeon reachability
+- Connectivity

-Resource accessibility
+- Resource access

-Room connectivity

-Overall map fairness

-Evaluation Metrics

-Numeric metrics act as a tuning and comparison mechanism, similar to evaluation loops in training, but without ML.
+- Reachability
+- Floor structure fairness

+### Evaluation & Scoring System
+DQS provides measurable structure for:
+- assessing floor quality
+- comparing generation attempts
+- identifying regeneration needs

-ADK Agent (LLM)
+### ADK Agent (LLM)

-Used to:
+Handles:

-Interpret natural language
+- natural language interpretation

-Call the generator/validator

-Explain biomes and enemies

-Provide status updates
+- dungeon information queries
+- floor generation and evaluation
+- GitHub issue responses

+This approach satisfies the AI + ADK goals while staying in scope.

+---

-Final Deliverables
+## Final Deliverables

-Fully functional dungeon generator
+1. Fully functional dungeon generator

-BFS-based validation system with DQS metrics
+2. BFS-based validation system with DQS metrics

-EIDOLON-7 ADK natural language services
+3. EIDOLON-7 natural language ADK services

-GitHub issue monitoring bot
+4. GitHub issue monitoring bot

-Updated documentation and examples
+5. Updated README and documentation
+6. Example outputs and test cases

+---

-Optional Extensions
+## Optional Extensions

-(Not required, but available if time allows)
+Not required, but possible additions:

-Multi-floor generation
+- Multi-floor generation

-Heatmap visualization
+- Heatmap visualization

-Auto-tuning based on DQS
+- Auto-tuning based on DQS

-More in-world narrative responses
+- Additional lore/narrative responses

+---

+## Status
+Checkpoint 1 complete.
+Checkpoint 2 in progress.

+EIDOLON-7 development begins next.